Bjarne Fjærtoft

 He was elected to the Norwegian Parliament from Møre og Romsdal in 1954, and was re-elected on one occasion.

-Fjærtoft held various positions in Ålesund city council from 1947 to 1955, serving as mayor in 1950–1951.
+Fjærtoft held various positions in the municipal council of Ålesund Municipality from 1947 to 1955, serving as mayor in 1950–1951.

 Outside politics he worked as a jurist, most notably as stipendiary magistrate (byfogd) in from 1946 to 1969, having graduated as cand.jur. in 1924.
 He was also involved in the local fish trade.